-Grounded on the responses presented above, it is appropriate to say that there is a need for the development of an assessment model to assess interpersonal skills for ESL trainee teachers.
+Grounded on the responses presented above, it is appropriate to say that there is a need for the development of an assessment model to assess the interpersonal skills of ESL trainee teachers.
 The assessment model serves as a gate to ensure that the trainee teachers are well-equipped with the necessary interpersonal skills.
-The equipment of the skills can ensure that teacher training programs are producing quality workforce to the education system.
+The equipment of the skills can ensure that teacher training programs are producing a quality workforce to the education system.